PaulMarisOUMary/OBDII/.github/README.md

 2. In the **ELM327-Emulator**, set the port to `COM6`.

 3. In your **Python code**, set the connection port to `COM5`.

+## Contributing & Development

+The development of this library follows the [ELM327 PDF](/docs/ELM327.PDF) provided by Elm Electronics, with the goal of implementing most features and commands as outlined, starting from page 6 of the document.

+This library aims to deliver robust error handling, comprehensive logging, complete type hinting support, and follow best practices to create a reliable tool.

+Please, feel free to contribute and share your feedback !

+## Testing the Library with Pytest

+This library uses [pytest](https://docs.pytest.org/) for testing.
+To run the tests, you need to install the library with the [test] extra option.

+1. **Install the library with "test" extra options**:
+    ```bash
+    pip install py-obdii[test]
+    ```

+2. **Run tests**:
+    ```bash
+    pytest
+    ```

 ## Support & Contact